angel-dart/angel/README.md

     /path/to/service?foo=bar

 The above will query the database to find records where 'foo' equals 'bar'.
-Thanks to body_parser, this also works with numbers, and even Maps.

-	/path/to/service?$sort=createdAt
-	/path/to/service?$sort.createdAt=1

 The former will sort result in ascending order of creation, and so will the latter.